 To upgrade research infrastructure, including communication and computing facilities.

-The Centre has well-equipped air-conditioned computer labs with software and hardware for meeting the research and training needs of M.A., M.Phil and Ph.D. programmes of the Department of Economics, Delhi School of Economics.
-Currently there are 100 Desktop Computer Systems linked through network with a powerful HP Server.
-Broadband internet connectivity from SIFY Technologies Limited has been provided to all of the Computer Systems.
-The Centre also provides web based e-mail facility to the faculty, visiting research scholars, M.Phil. and Ph.D. students of the Department of Economics.
-Here students receive training in data analysis and economic modeling using specialized econometric packages like: STATA, E-Views, Shazam, Gauss, RATS, LIMDEP, NLOGIT, MICROFIT, Mathematica, GAMS and Scientific Work Place.
+The Centre has well-equipped air-conditioned computer labs with software and hardware for meeting the research and training needs of M.A., M.Phil and PhD programmes of the Department of Economics, Delhi School of Economics.
+Currently, there are 100 Desktop Computer Systems linked through the network with a powerful HP Server.
+Broadband internet connectivity from NEXTRA Teleservices Pvt.
+Limited has been provided to all of the Computer Systems.
+The Centre also provides web-based e-mail facility to the faculty, visiting research scholars, M.Phil. and PhD students of the Department of Economics.
+Here students receive training in data analysis and economic modelling using specialized econometric packages like STATA, E-Views, Shazam, Gauss, RATS, LIMDEP, NLOGIT, MICROFIT, Mathematica, GAMS and Scientific Work Place.
 The computer lab also provides subsidized printing facilities to research students through a network printer.
 Computer labs provide access to various offline and online databases such as NSSO (National Sample Survey Organization), NFHS (National Family Health Survey), Census data, ASI (Annual Survey of Industries), NAS (National Accounts Statistics), CMIE Prowess database on companies, SDP (State Domestic Product) from EPWRF, indiastat.com, EPW Online etc. The online access to journal archives such as jstor.org, sciencedirect.com etc is also available to students through Delhi University’s Internet.

 The Centre maintains a mini library, which consists of specialized research resources including collection of published material and data sources related to economic research.